 Orders total is calculated by summing up the following data:

 If you move the pointer along the graphs, you will see the particular amount of money received from every source.

-Next to the data you can see in your company panel, you also have access to Facebook Analytics for apps.
+Next to the data you can see in your My hub, you also have access to Facebook Analytics for apps.

 That’s a lot of data, right?
 Now, let’s move on to understanding what to do with all these beautiful visualizations!

 Orders statistics show how many orders your company is missing for different reasons.
 This enables well-targeted problem shooting for the company.
 For instance, if all the canceled orders are coming from the drivers, it’s time to work hard on drivers engagement or to hire more drivers because there is a possibility your client base is growing quicker then your fleet.

 Booking sources analytics shows you one of the most important things: which channels people use to interact with your app.

 Basically, this diagram allows to deduce several things, essential for the business: